Zangeti/TextureBase/README.md

 		},
 	}
 	```
 	exclude_names lets you exclude files that would otherwise be included in those to be retextured.
-This is very useful when you are retexturing via script.
+This is very useful when you are retexturing via script.<br/>
-	e.g. If you write a script to change the look of every image in *data/base/graphics/entity/* that does not have the strings "shadow", "reflection" or "mask" in it, you can tell the texture pack to retexture all contents of *data/base/graphics/entity/* except files containing "shadow", "reflection" or "mask" in the following way:
+	e.g. If you write a script to change the look of every image in *data/base/graphics/entity/* that does not have the strings "shadow", "reflection" or "mask" in it, you can tell the texture pack to retexture all contents of *data/base/graphics/entity/* except files containing "shadow", "reflection" or "mask" in the following way:<br/>
 	```lua
 	data = {
 		base = {